Matsuchiyama Shoden Temple: Its History, Blessings, Highlights, etc.

 Japanese Garden

-This Japanese garden is open to worshipers free of charge between 09:00 and 16:00.
+This Japanese garden is open to worshipers free of charge from 9 a.m. to 4 p.m.

 The Seven Lucky Gods of Asakusa (Bishamonten)